junxit/us-congress-bills-110/metadata.md

 - 2007-09-24 — Mr. Levin moved to suspend the rules and pass the bill, as amended.
 - 2007-09-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10718)
 - 2007-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10718)
+- 2007-09-25 — Received in the Senate.
+- 2007-10-04 — Read twice and referred to the Committee on Finance.